christopher-l-ahmed/R-GIS/README.md

                         value = 30)
         ),

-This codes creates the user input section with a title and slider-type of input.
-We will change this to a drop-down menu.
-You will see 'input' in the server code.
+This codes creates the user input section.
+The code specifies that a slider-bar will appear and that as users slide from one end of the bar to the other the values should range from 1 to 50 and that the defult slider value when the user opens the website should be 30.
+We will change this section to a drop-down menu where users can select different health variables.
 ```

 ```